system76/tech-docs/src/models/gaze15/repairs.md

 # Gazelle (Parts & Repairs)

-Many components in your Lemur Pro can be upgraded or replaced as necessary.
+Many components in your Gazelle can be upgraded or replaced as necessary.
 Follow these step-by-step guides for instructions:

 - [Replacing the keyboard](#replacing-the-keyboard)
 - [Removing the bottom cover](#removing-the-bottom-cover)